Take a pivotal role in healthcare, learning how to support and coordinate a multitude of health environments from

 About the Adult Nursing Undergraduate course

-You will learn about professional behaviour and conduct, and will develop the knowledge, skills and attitude needed to become a registered nurse responsible for leading and coordinating care.
-Learning alongside students in related healthcare professions, including physiotherapy, social work and dietetics, will give you a wider view of the career you are about to enter.
+Understand your obligations in terms of your professional behaviour and conduct, and develop the knowledge, expertise and attitude needed to become a registered nurse responsible for leading and coordinating care.
+Learning alongside students studying related healthcare professions such as physiotherapy, social work and osteopathy will give you a wider understanding of the profession you are about to enter.